hiro2233/nuttx/nuttx/configs/olimex-lpc1766stk/README.txt

        CONFIG_HOST_WINDOWS=y                   : Windows
        CONFIG_WINDOWS_CYGWIN=y                 : Cygwin environment on Windows
        CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery under Windows

+    2. I used this configuration to test the USB hub class.
+I did this testing with the following changes to the configuration:

+       Drivers -> USB Host Driver Support
+         CONFIG_USBHOST_HUB=y                  : Enable the hub class
+         CONFIG_USBHOST_ASYNCH=y               : Asynchonous I/O supported needed for hubs

+       System Type -> USB host configuration
+         CONFIG_LPC17_USBHOST_NASYNCH=8        : Allow up to 8 asynchronous requests
+         CONFIG_USBHOST_NEDS=3                 : Increase number of endpoint descriptors from 2
+         CONFIG_USBHOST_NTDS=4                 : Increase number of transfer descriptors from 3
+         CONFIG_USBHOST_TDBUFFERS=4            : Increase number of transfer buffers from 3
+         CONFIG_USBHOST_IOBUFSIZE=256          : Decrease the size of I/O buffers from 512

+       RTOS Features -> Work Queue Support
+         CONFIG_SCHED_LPWORK=y         : Low priority queue support is needed CONFIG_SCHED_LPNTHREADS=1
+         CONFIG_SCHED_LPWORKSTACKSIZE=1024

+       NOTES:

+       1. It is necessary to perform work on the low-priority work queue (vs. the high priority work queue) because deferred hub-related work requires some delays and waiting that is not appropriate on the high priority work queue.

+       2. I also increased some stack sizes.
+These values are not tuned.
+          When I ran into stack size issues, I just increased the size of all threads that had smaller stacks.

+          CONFIG_EXAMPLES_HIDKBD_STACKSIZE=2048    : Was 1024
+          CONFIG_HIDKBD_STACKSIZE=2048             : Was 1024
+          CONFIG_SCHED_HPWORKSTACKSIZE=2048        : Was 1024 (1024 is probably ok)
+          CONFIG_LPC1766STK_USBHOST_STACKSIZE=1536 | Was 1024

+       STATUS:
+         2015-05-03: The hub basically works.
+The only problem that I see is that the code does not enumerate the hub if it is connected at the time of reset up.
+It does not a power-up reset, but not with the reset button.
+This sounds like a hardwares reset issue on the board to me.

   hidmouse:
     This configuration directory supports a variant of an NSH configution.